is having to choose between

 Both hostile dragons raised up, rearing their

 heads before letting loose with the shrillest cries.
-Eena covered her ears, wincing at the
+Eena covered her ears,

-sound.
-Then four wings snapped open,
+wincing at the sound.
+Then four wings snapped open, stretching above the

-cover of clouds.
+vanished behind a cover of clouds.

 “I hate them,” she fumed.